-The Good Shepherd congregation is a welcoming, diverse community of all ages, and we invite you to join our service any Sunday, starting at 10:45am.
+The Good Shepherd congregation is a welcoming, diverse community of all ages, and we invite you to join our services any Sunday.
+For now, these start at 10:45 a.m. in English, at 1 p.m. in Spanish.
 We welcome visitors and new members and want you to feel at home.
-And, if you have any questions, just ask!
+So if you have any questions, just ask!

 You will notice that on the left side of the church there is a “Pray-Ground” for our youngest worshipers, where they can play with quiet toys while sitting near their parents during the service.
 On the right side of the church, there is special space to accommodate wheelchairs and walkers.

 Music is a vital part of our worship experience, and you will notice traditional hymns, contemporary Christian music, and songs from around the world incorporated into our worship.
 Members of the congregation share their musical talents during service, both instrumentally and vocally.
-We always welcome any new musicians to join us; we rehearse around 10:15am each Sunday.
+We always welcome new musicians to join us; we rehearse around 10:15 a.m. each Sunday.
 Contact our Music Director, Rita Pihra-Majurinen, for more information.

-You will notice that having members actively involved in worship is typical; many members volunteer to read from the Scriptures.
-During the sharing of the peace, many worshippers enjoy leaving the pews to shake many hands, but some worshippers prefer to stay in the pews.
-We are generally a friendly group, but everyone can stay in their comfort zone for the peace.
+You will notice that having members actively involved in worship is typical; many members volunteer to read from the Scriptures, for instance.
+During the sharing of the peace, many worshipers enjoy leaving the pews to shake each other's hands, but some worshipers prefer to remain in the pews.
+All are encouraged to share the peace in their own comfort zone.

 Communion and Offering

-We have Holy Communion every Sunday, and all are welcome, whether or not you are yet a member or a confirmed Lutheran.
+We have Holy Communion every Sunday, and all are welcome, including those who are not yet members or are not confirmed Lutherans.
 Participants approach up the center aisle and may take bread only or bread and wine or grape juice.
-On the way up to Communion (or at any convenient time), worshippers may drop a donation in the plate near the front of the center aisle (members have envelopes, but guests may donate without an envelope).
+On the way up to Communion (or at any convenient time), worshipers may drop a donation in the plate near the front of the center aisle (members have envelopes, but guests may donate without an envelope).
 Members typically return to their pews down the two side aisles.
 After Communion, some like to go the front right corner of the church to light a candle for special private prayers before returning to their seats.

 Closing and Coffee Hour